julemagne/Github-API-Recreation/README.md

 ```

-Below is an example of some of the HTML code that was written in the views file:
+Below is an example of some of the HTML code that was written in the profile views file:
 ```html
  <form class="navbar-form" role="search">
         <div class="form-group">